Have you ever been paralyzed with fear while thinking the worst is yet to happen?

 What does this therapeutic method involve?

 First off, you need to think that your thoughts are actually a friend’s concern and not yours.
 Since you are intimately familiar with the issue, what advice could you possibly give your pal?

-By contemplating about your thoughts as a friend, you may have a more realistic way of viewing the situation.
+By contemplating your thoughts as a friend, you may have a more realistic way of viewing the situation.
 While this may be hard to do at first, doing this exercise frees you up from a lot of worries.

 2. Move Your Body, Groove to an Aerobic Exercise Routine